-If you’re just tuning in to this tutorial series, you can download the this dataset from here.
+If you’re just tuning into this tutorial series, you can download the dataset from here.

 You can load in the chol data set by using the url() function embedded into the read.table() function.
 Next, you can inspect whether the import was successful with functions such as head(), summary() and str():

 Note that you use the head() function to retrieve the first parts of the choldata.frame, while you use summary() to return a summary of the chol object.
 Lastly, you can use str() to display the structure of the chol data frame.

 Tip: if you want to double check the class of the chol data frame, use the class() function, just like this class(chol).

 You have two options to create your histograms with the ggplot2 package.
 On the one hand, you can use the qplot() function, which looks very much like the hist() function:

 You see that it’s easy to use plot with the qplot() function: you pass in the data that you want to have on the x-axis, in this case, chol$AGE, and by adding the geom argument, you can specify the type of graph you want.
 In this case, by specifying "histogram", you indicate that you want to plot the distribution of chol$AGE.

 On the other hand, you can also use the ggplot() function to make the same histogram.
 In this case, you take the dataset chol and pass it to the data argument.
 Next, pass the AGE column from the dataset as values on the x-axis and compute a histogram of this: